tinyclub/linux-lab/README.md

 Test kernel hang during boot, allow to specify a timeout, timeout must happen while system hang:

     $ make test TEST_TIMEOUT=30s

+Notes:
+    * If 'poweroff' fails on some boards with bad linux version, 'make test' will hang there.

 ### Save images and configs